 The transfer manager is the last piece to the puzzle.
 It is the contract that will make the link between all the collectible data and verify the compliance of a transaction.
 This is the contract that checks for the validity of a transfer.
-By interacting with the identity registry on the validity of claims in the identity contracts of the seller, the transfer manager may or may not allow the transfer of security tokens (depending on the status returned by the identity registry to the transfer manager in response to the check() initiated).
-Apart from investor identity eligibility, the transfer manager will also validate more general token (or issuer) restrictions e.g. maintaining a max investor cap or a max tokens cap (as it might be needed for certain securities in certain specific countries of distribution).
+By interacting with the identity registry on the validity of claims in the onchainID contract of the buyer, the transfer manager may or may not allow the transfer of security tokens (depending on the status returned by the identity registry to the transfer manager in response to the check() initiated).
+Apart from investor identity eligibility, the transfer manager will also validate more general token (or issuer) restrictions thanks to the compliance smart contract, e.g. maintaining a max investor cap or a max tokens cap (as it might be needed for certain securities in certain specific countries of distribution).
 The contract is modular to support the addition of multiple general compliance rules as per the requirement of the token issuer or the regulatory framework under which the token is operated.